-i.
-Configure the following Position settings:
+4. Configure the following Position settings:

-Field Description Not found Select this option if you want the condition to include all interactions except those in which the selected types of non-linguistic events were found.
-From Define the earliest position in the interaction at which the non-linguistic event can be found and select one of the following types of reference points: Secs Abs: The number of seconds from the beginning of the interaction.
+Field Description Not found Define this option if you want the condition to include all interactions except those in which the selected types of non-linguistic events were found.

+Field Description From Define the earliest position in the interaction at which the non-linguistic event can be found, and select one of the following types of reference points: Secs Abs: The number of seconds from the beginning of the interaction.
 Secs Abs from End: The number of seconds from the end of the interaction.
 That is, the event must be found no earlier in the interaction than this number of seconds from the end of the interaction.
 Secs Rel to Start of Prev: The number of seconds relative to the beginning of the previous item in the expression.
-This option will work only if the operator connecting the two elements is Conditional AND (-&gt;).
+This option will work only if the operator connecting the two elements is Conditional AND (->).
 Otherwise, selecting this is the same as selecting Secs Abs.
 Secs Rel to End of Prev: The number of seconds relative to the end of the preceding item.
-This option will work only if the operator connecting the two elements is Conditional AND (-&gt;).
-Otherwise, selecting the two elements is Conditional AND (-&gt;).
-Otherwise, selecting the two elements is Conditional AND (-&gt;).
-Otherwise, selecting the two elements is Conditional AND (-&gt;).
-Otherwise, selecting the two elements is Conditional AND (-&gt;).
-Otherwise, selecting the two elements is Conditional AND (-&gt;).
-Otherwise, selecting the two elements is Conditional AND (-&gt;). То Define the latest position in the interaction at which the non- linguistic even may be found.
+This option will work only if the operator connecting the two elements is Conditional AND (->).
+Otherwise, selecting this is the same as selecting Secs Abs.

+F ïeld Description ] Define the latest position in the interaction at which the non-linguistic may be found.